ShizukaDonaghue/happy-beans/README.md

 * As a Site User, I can filter the recipes by a meal type so that I can view a list of recipes for the meal type.
 * As a Site User, I can filter the recipes by a main ingredient so that I can view a list of recipes using the main ingredient.
 * As a Site User, I can filter the recipes based on a difficulty level so that I can view a list of recipes suitable for my level.
-* As a Site User, I can see a custom error message when an HTTP error occurs so that I can understand why the error has occurred and easily navigate back to the website.
+* As a Site User, I can see a custom error message when an HTTP error occurs so that I can understand why the error has occurred and easily navigate back to the site.

 ### EPIC: Recipe Management
 * As a Site User, I can post my own recipe so that I can share it with others.